ncruces/zenity/README.md

 * message (error, info, question, warning)
 * file selection

-Behavior on Windows, macOS and other UNIXes might differ sliglty.
+Behavior on Windows, macOS and other UNIXes might differ slightly.
-Some of that is intended (reflecting platform differences), other bits are unfortunate limitations, others still open to be fixed.
+Some of that is intended (reflecting platform differences), other bits are unfortunate limitations, others still are open to be fixed.

 ## Why?

-There are a bunch of other dialog packages for Go.
+There are a bunch of other dialog packages for Go.\
 Why reinvent this particular wheel?

 #### Requirements: